bluelijah/Your-Idea-Our-Idea/README.md

 The server will start on `http://localhost:5001`

-**Note:** We use port 5001 instead of 5000 because macOS AirPlay Receiver uses port 5000 by default.
+**Note:** Use port 5001 instead of 5000 because macOS AirPlay Receiver uses port 5000 by default.

 ## API Endpoints